 |Graduate Attributes and Skills

-- Critical thinking: thinking critically about the effectiveness of data visualization for a given challenge, in a given context.
+- Critical thinking: thinking critically about the effectiveness of data visualisation for a given challenge, in a given context.

-- Creativity: searching for (novel) alternative visualization solutions to a specific challenge
+- Creativity: searching for (novel) alternative visualisation solutions to a specific challenge

 - Visual design: sensitivity about how to use visual design skills to improve visual communication